isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1212.md

 ---
-title: BIMAGE - Autodesk AEC Collection - 1 Year AEC (1 Day training)
+title: Autodesk's AEC collection equips the Industry to design & construct high quality, data-rich & sustainable solutions for the building industry.
+It is an extensive & flexible software solution that encompasses all the building & infrastructure typologies development.
 permalink: /productivity-solutions-grant/solutionrepo/solution1212
 ---

 ### Description

-Autodesk's AEC collection equips the Industry to design & construct high quality, data-rich & sustainable solutions for the building industry.
-It is an extensive & flexible software solution that encompasses all the building & infrastructure typologies development.
+201014126M

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_BIMAGE_Annex_3_CR_wef_30_Dec_2020_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria